schroederapps/corona-magnifier/README.md

 # corona-magnifier
-A module for Corona (coronalabs.com) that creates a virtual "magnifying glass" object that magnifies all objects beneath it on the canvas
+A module for [Corona](https://www.coronalabs.com) that creates a virtual "magnifying glass" object that magnifies all objects beneath it on the canvas

 ## How to use: